vowstar/honkit-tester/README.md

 ### .withLocalDir(path)

-Arrach a user assert dir to the generated gitbook.
+Arrach a user assert dir to the generated gitbook files.
 This assert dir will symbolic linked to book dir, and must in the project directory.

 Should be called
 using the following format: